Self Bike Check: Custom Weis Hammer Gravel Ti Plus

 The No. 22 press coverage never seems to stop around here, but sadly this is the last bit I saved from my 2024 summer trip to America.
 Today, we’re checking out a very special bike, since it’s the one I’ve been stoked about since I first spotted it online years back…

-Reader’s Journey: Marks We Leave Behind: Osaka
+Marks We Leave Behind: Osaka, by So

 Let me start by introducing myself.
 I was born in Osaka, and I’m now in my third year of riding track bikes.
 At first, it was just about messing around with friends on bikes, Osaka has such a dense fixed-gear culture that it was hard not to get swept up in it…